 Why Banks Don't Always Deal With Buyers on Foreclosures

-Buyers chasing bank repos are sadly discovering that some REO lenders will not sell a repo to them, and they don't know why.
-The truth is banks can name the terms and conditions under which they will sell a bank-owned home.
+Buyers looking to buy repossessed homes may discover that some lenders will not sell the home to them and they don't know why.
+The truth is that lenders can name the terms and conditions under which they will sell a lender-owned home.
 If buyers don't fit those qualifications, they are out of luck.

-Don't banks want to get rid of their foreclosures?
-Aren't they happy to get an offer, especially a full-price one on a bank-owned home?
-The reality is that this is not always the case.
+Don't lenders want to get rid of their foreclosures?
+Aren't they happy to get an offer on a bank-owned home?
+The reality is that this isn't always the case.
 Here's why, along with why buying a bank-owned property with cash is the way to go.

-The problem arises when the buyer does not have financial means to purchase all properties.
-Some state laws might hold the buyer liable for breach of contract upon cancellation because the buyer may not have acted in good faith.
+The problem arises when the buyer doesn't have the financial means to purchase all the properties.
+Some state laws might hold the buyer liable for breach of contract on cancellation because the buyer may not have acted in good faith.
 It's also not a good move for buyers.
 If buyers don't closely look at and follow the terms of their contracts, they could end up contractually obligated to purchase multiple properties.

 Plus, let's face it.
-Banks want buyers to be committed to their purchase and to follow through on closing.
-If the bank has reason to believe the buyer is playing games, the bank will reject the purchase offer.
+Lenders want buyers to be committed to their purchase and to follow through on closing.
+If the lender has reason to believe the buyer is playing games, the bank will reject the purchase offer.

 Mortgage underwriters may turn down a loan from an otherwise qualified buyer if the property requires too much work to meet health and safety codes.
-A conventional buyer's offer with 20 percent down, however, will typically beat out an offer from a buyer obtaining a Federal Housing Administration (FHA) loan.
+A conventional buyer's offer with 20% down, however, will typically beat out an offer from a buyer obtaining a Federal Housing Administration (FHA) loan.

-FHA buyers might back away from buying the bank repo if the appraisal calls for conditions.
-While FHA appraiser guidelines have relaxed since 2006, foreclosed homes that are older may require too many repairs.
+This is because some foreclosed homes may require too many repairs.
 Appraisers will note missing bathroom toilets and sinks, peeling paint on pre-1978 homes, and inoperable or missing kitchen appliances such as a stove.
 The FHA requires the satisfaction of appraisal conditions before closing.

-Why Banks Prefer Cash Buyers on Foreclosure Deals
+Why Lenders Prefer Cash Buyers on Foreclosure Deals

 Buyers with cash are REO lenders' favorite purchasers.
 A list-price all-cash offer will beat out a conventional offer, even if the conventional offer is above list price.
-If the listing's conditions state "cash buyers only," it is unlikely the bank will consider an offer from any buyer who is relying on financing.
+If the listing's conditions state "cash buyers only," it's unlikely the lender will consider an offer from any buyer who is relying on financing.
 Cash is king in this market for several reasons:

 Cash buyers don't make offers contingent on an appraisal.
 Financed offers are contingent on appraisal, though.
-If the lender repossession doesn't appraise for the purchase price and the buyer is obtaining a loan that requires a 20 percent down payment or less, the buyer's lender will not fund unless the buyer coughs up more cash or the REO lender discounts the price.
+If the lender repossession doesn't appraise for the purchase price and the buyer is obtaining a loan that requires a 20% down payment or less, the buyer's lender will not fund it unless the buyer coughs up more cash or the REO lender discounts the price.
 That's unlikely to happen.

 Loan Funding Contingency

 REO lenders with cash buyers don't have to worry about the transaction closing.
-Lenders often deny loans for pre-qualified buyers because the buyers' qualifications sometimes change upon further scrutiny.
-Maybe the buyer wasn't fully employed in the same occupation for the past two years, or financial situations were altered prior to closing, such as the buyer purchasing a new car.
+Lenders sometimes deny loans for pre-qualified buyers because the buyers' qualifications don't hold up under further scrutiny.
+Maybe the buyer wasn't fully employed in the same occupation for the past two years or their financial situations changed before closing.
 Or worse, maybe the buyer was unwittingly a victim of identity theft.
 In any case, unlike cash deals, financed deals can fall through during underwriting.

-A buyer does not need 30 or 45 days to close if the buyer is not obtaining a loan.
-Once the home inspection and other contingencies have been satisfied or released, closing can take place in as little as three to seven days, providing the buyer is willing to sign a lead-based paint waiver.
+Buyers don't need 30 or 45 days to close if they aren't obtaining a loan.
+Once the home inspection and other contingencies have been satisfied or released, closing can take place in as little as three to seven days.
 Faster closings put money into the REO lender's pocket sooner, and fewer things can go wrong in a short escrow period.